Tech Made Simple

 3. Turn off Raise to Wake

-The Raise to Wake feature (available on iPhone 6s or newer) wakes your phone whenever you pick it up.
+The Raise to Wake feature wakes your phone whenever you pick it up.
 It's handy, but as we've already mentioned, having the screen turned on is one of your phone's biggest battery drains – and if you want to turn it on, it just takes a button press.
 Turn it off by going to Settings > Display & Brightness and then toggling off Raise to Wake.

 4. Turn off notifications

 While it's handy to get notifications when an app wants to tell you something, it also means that your iPhone is always burning battery life to track what the app is up to.
-Even worse, a lock screen notification lights up your screen for a minute to show it to you – and as we noted above, keeping the screen lit can be a significant battery drain.
+Even worse, lock-screen notifications light up your screen for a minute – and as we noted above, keeping the screen lit can be a significant battery drain.
 You can see how much battery power your notifications are costing by checking what percentage of the battery is being taken up by "Home & Lock Screen" (go to Settings > Battery).

 To configure notifications for individual apps, scroll down the list of apps and click each app to see what kind of notifications it sends.
 If you don't want any, move the slider from green to white next to Allow Notifications to turn them off.
 If you want some notifications, you can choose whether to play sounds, show notifications on your lock screen, and show a banner or an alert when your phone is unlocked.
 We recommend turning off lock screen notifications for most apps.